 How requirements questions

-- How will you use this feature?
+- How will your stakeholders use this feature?

 - Is this feature a process and, if so, what are the steps?
 Or, what questions can I ask to ascertain the steps?